manleenmavi/openhouse-ai-exercise-fewd/README.md

 - Other essential project files

 ## Features

-Following are the main features.
+### V 0.2
+- Expanded information about each community, showcasing additional details and attributes.
+- Community group is also shown.
+- Added Dialog modal to provide community details, including associated homes..
+- Detailed home information, featuring type, sample image, and pricing.
+- Bug Fixes.

+### V 0.1 (Original)
-1. Application retrieves data from the provided RESTful endpoints and displays it to the user.
+- Application retrieves data from the provided RESTful endpoints and displays it to the user.
-2. Data includes community groups and the houses in there group.
+- Data includes community groups and the houses in there group.
 Image is also displayed along the community.
-3. Sorts the data alphabetically.
+- Sorts the data alphabetically.
-4. Shows the average house prices within each community.
+- Shows the average house prices within each community.
-5. Filters out invalid data.
+- Filters out invalid data.
-6. Provides a simple and responsive web interface.
+- Provides a simple and responsive web interface.

 ## Technologies
 The project is built using: